-A movie trilogy about a temporally displaced British Ministry of Defence agent, Austin Powers, and his archnemesis, Dr. Evil, who is obsessed with taking over the world and whose plans Austin consistently foils.When Dr. Evil cryogenically freezes himself and launches into space, Austin (believing himself the only one capable of battling this menace) follows suit and awaits the day that Dr. Evil returns to Earth.
-As it turns out, both characters are woefully out of date: Austin is a walking punchline from the swinging sixties, while Dr. Evil finds his evil syndicate is completely overshadowed by Starbucks.The three films are parodies of the Spy Drama genre, particularly Harry Palmer and James Bond, to the point that two of the three movie titles are direct spoofs of James Bond movie titles.
+A movie trilogy about a temporally displaced British Ministry of Defence agent, Austin Powers, and his archnemesis, Dr. Evil, who is obsessed with taking over the world and whose plans Austin consistently foils.When Dr. Evil cryogenically freezes himself and launches into space, Austin (believing himself the only one capable of battling this menace) has himself frozen as well to await the day that Dr. Evil returns.
+When they are duly unthawed, thirty years later, both characters find themselves woefully outdated: Austin is a walking punchline from the swinging sixties, while Dr. Evil finds his evil syndicate is completely overshadowed by Starbucks.The three films are parodies of the Spy Drama genre, particularly Harry Palmer and James Bond, to the point that two of the three movie titles are direct spoofs of James Bond movie titles.
 As a finishing touch, Austin's florid sense of dress (perfectly at home in Las Vegas, but hard on the eyes elsewhere) was based on Jason King.
 (Word of God has also acknowledged this, but they don't make such a big deal of it because modern audiences are more likely to have heard of James Bond.)
 Lampshade Hanging is everywhere, and forget Leaning on the Fourth Wall, Austin dances on top of it.
 The series was known for its Acting for Two, as Mike Myers played four major characters: Austin, Dr. Evil, the second movie's henchman Fat Bastard, and the third movie's co-villain Goldmember.The series consists of:

 Austin Powers: International Man of Mystery (1997)